 I know–this one sounds silly.
 Here’s the deal: as we increase freedom and responsibility for our teens, they are bound to make a mistake here or there.
 We can’t overreact.
 We must remain calm.

-When your teen blunders, remind her where the boundaries lie.
+When your teen blunders through a situation, remind her where the boundaries lie.
 Discuss the issue at hand.
 Never, ever discuss the issue from two months ago.
 You hate it when your spouse does that to you, right?

 That said, respect your teen enough to allow real life consequences.
 By this age, our teen’s mistakes have true consequences.
 If you are having trouble determining the natural consequence of a given action, envision the results if your teen lived on their own in the real world.
 How much would their mistake cost?
 Who would it impact?
 One of my saddest parenting moments was reporting something one of our older teens did to the authorities.
 We didn’t lecture.
 We discussed the issue, expressed true pain over the choice our teen had made–and let that teen live with the consequences of the deliberate choice they had made.